exercism/docs/building/tracks/syllabus/README.md

 Don't hesitate to ask for help.
 It's better to ask up front or while working on an exercise rather than discussing during code review.

+On GitHub you can mention the team @exercism/learning-mode-consultants.
+In Slack you can ask in the #learning-mode channel.

 ## Getting started

 Our experience has taught us that the most pragmatic way to develop a syllabus is to grow the concept tree organically, starting with the simplest concepts.